1. Home

 • the best interests of victims and the Quebec population;

-The prosecuting attorney lay charges only if he or she thinks being able to convince a jury reasonably informed in law of your guilt.
+The prosecuting attorney lay charges only if he or she thinks being able to convince a judge or a jury reasonably informed in law of your guilt.

 If the prosecuting attorney accuses you, he or she makes an information.
 This document lists the alleged offences for each count you are alleged to have committed.

-It is then submitted to a justice of the peace, who must sign it in order to charge you formally.
+It is then submitted to a judge, who must sign it in order to charge you formally.

 If no charges are laid against you, the prosecuting attorney may apply:

-• a non-judicial measure to your case, in other words, give you a warning (applying to certain criminal offences only);
+• a non-judicial measure to your case, in other words, give you a warning or a formal notice;

 The prosecuting attorney may, if the evidence is insufficient, decide to drop the charges against you or request a further investigation.